Thomas Scruggs

 Profile

-Dr. Scruggs is University Professor and Director of the Ph.D. in Education program.
-He completed his PhD in 1982 from Arizona State University in Tempe.
+Tom Scruggs is University Professor of Special Education in the Division of Special Education and disAbility Research.
+He received his PhD in 1982 from Arizona State University.
 His major areas of study were special education and educational psychology.

-He is a recipient of the Outstanding Research Award from the Council for Exceptional Children, the Samuel Kirk Award for Research in Learning Disabilities from the Division for Learning Disabilities, the Robert L. Snodgrass Scholar Award from Purdue University, and the Award of Research Excellence and the Joanne Frazier Parachek Research Award from Arizona State University.
-In 2004, he was invited to address the Secretary of Education’s National Summit on Science in Washington, DC.
-He was named University Professor at George Mason University in 2007.
+He is a recipient of the Distinguished Research Award from the American Educational Research Association, Special Education Special Interest Group; the Outstanding Service Award from Emerald Publishing Group, United Kingdom; the Outstanding Research Award from the Council for Exceptional Children (CEC); the Samuel Kirk Award for Research in Learning Disabilities from the CEC Division for Learning Disabilities; the Scholarly Achievement Award from CEHD at George Mason University; the Robert L. Snodgrass Scholar Award from Purdue University; and the Award of Research Excellence and the Joanne Frazier Parachek Research Award from Arizona State University.
+In 2004, he was invited to address the Secretary of Educations National Summit on Science in Washington, DC.
+He was named University Professor at George Mason University in 2007, a Fellow of the International Academy for Research in Learning Disabilities in 2009, and elected to the Phi Kappa Phi Honor Society in 2011.

 Research Interests